PlaceOS/docs/tutorial/backend/failure-domains.md

 In the event of a failure, being able to isolate which aspect of the system is not functioning is key to a quick recovery.

 * Can you log-in?
 If not it's probably a *RethinkDB Failure* or loadbalancer issue (check if requests are hitting the services)
 * Does backoffice list the systems?
-If not it's probably an *ElasticSearch failure*
+If not it's probably an *Elasticsearch failure*
 * Select a system you can safely use for testing
   * Does the list of modules and module functions load?
 If not it's probably a *Redis Failure*
   * Does executing a function work from backoffice?
 View the response to see the error if not
     * If the error says `no core instances` then *core* might be down or unable to connect to *etcd*
-    * If the error says `unable to connect to etcd` then *etcd* might be down or the *api* can't connect to etcd
+    * If the error says `unable to connect to etcd` then *etcd* might be down or the *API* can't connect to etcd

 This should help you identify the cause of most issues.